 The very few cities that did not have a positive experience had poor practices around the following:

 - Not responding to gunfire alerts when they come into the PD from the ShotSpotter alert and not responding to the location on the map “dot on map”

 - Not including ShotSpotter data as part of an overall gunfire intelligence and crime reduction program

-- Lack of community engagement – not informing residents that if gunfire occurs and someone doesn’t call 9-1-1, the PD will still get notified through ShotSpotter and someone will come to help them. – Educating residents on the benefits of ShotSpotter alerts and how they can help empower community members to feel safe in their own neighborhoods
+- Lack of community engagement – Educating residents on the benefits of improved police response and how they can help empower community members to feel safe in their own neighborhoods

 ShotSpotter customers who have expanded their service after initial deployment of ShotSpotter include the following U.S. cities:

 - St. Louis MO